josiacc/yaramix/README.md

 # yaramix

-Mix all Yara rules repositories in a super rule.
+Yaramix is a project to mix all well-known Yara rules repositories in a super rule.

+IN PROGRESS>